aiyan.io

 schema: Schema,

-data_source_ids: list[str] # <- magic
+data_source_ids: list[str] # <- the key

 ): ...